-The functions $c$ and $f$ clearly satisfy the hypotheses of Proposition \ref{P:verification} provided $B_0$ is not a boundary point between the continuation and exercise regions (which we will show).
-In the continuation region, the general solution to $\Lcal_H V^F(h) - rV^F(h) + c(h) = 0$ is
+Let us first consider the FRM where from \eqref{E:perpetual_flow_payoff} we see the functions $c$ and $f$ clearly satisfy the hypotheses of Proposition \ref{P:verification} provided $B_0$ is not a boundary point between the continuation and exercise regions (which we will show).
+In the continuation region, the general solution to $\Lcal_H V^F(h) - (r+\lambda)V^F(h) + c(h) = 0$ is

-for to-be-determined constants $C_1,C_2$.
+for to-be-determined constants $C_1,C_2,\wt{C}_1,\wt{C}_2$.
 Here, we will identify two boundaries $h_1 < B_0 < h_2$ such that default occurs optimally for $h\leq h_1$, prepayment occurs optimally for $h\geq h_2$, and continuation occurs within.
-The solution is obtained by finding $(C_1,C_2,h_1,h_2)$ such that $V^F$ satisfies the continuous and smooth pasting conditions at $h_1,h_2$, and $C_1,C_2<0$ so that $V^F$ is concave with $V^F(h)\leq \min\bra{h,B_0}$.
+The solution is obtained by finding $(C_1,C_2,\wt{C}_1,\wt{C}_2,h_1,h_2)$ such that $V^F$ satisfies the continuous and smooth pasting conditions at $h_1,B_0,h_2$, and $C_1,C_2,\wt{C}_1,\wt{C}_2<0$ so that $V^F$ is concave with $V^F(h)\leq \min\bra{h,B_0}$.
 The following proposition, the proof of which is given in Appendix \ref{AS:S4_proofs}, summarizes the solution.

 \begin{prop} For $V^{F}$ has the following action regions and value function